hustshawn/emr-eks-demo/eksctl/README.md

 ```

 ### 6. Create Instance Profile
 This is required for Karpenter setup in private cluster.
-Because the `EC2NodeClass` resource will use it, so that the Karpenter node can join the cluster.
+Because the `EC2NodeClass` resource will refer to the instance profile, so that the Karpenter node can join the cluster.

 ```bash
 aws iam create-instance-profile --instance-profile-name "KarpenterNodeInstanceProfile-${CLUSTER_NAME}"